 Appearance of many small holes on the bark (e.g., ten or more 3–5 mm diameter holes in a 10 cm × 10 cm area).
 This is consistent with the post-emergence stage of Ips infestation.
 At this time the progeny has emerged from the tree to find unexploited bark tissue in which to establish new galleries.

-Several months or more after successful colonization, the attacked tree may change leaf colour to yellow-green or red as the tree dies.
+Several months or more after successful colonization, the attacked tree may change leaf (needle) colour to yellow-green or red as the tree dies.
 Ips beetles sometimes kill healthy trees when beetle populations are high, although some trees recover even after the beetles have successfully reproduced in their tissues.

 3.2 Collecting specimens from plants and wood products